216037150/Introduction-to-HTML-CSS/README.md

 A function is a subprogram designed to perform a particular task.
 A function will only execute if and only when it has been called (invoking a function).
 Values can be passed into functions and used within that function as well.
 All functions have a return value, otherwise they become undefined (value is unknown).
 Most importantly, you must know that a function is an object (an HTML element, with properties and methods.

+The Focus Event (onfocus)

+The focus event occurs when the user gives focus to an element on a web page.
+You can handle the focus event with the onfocus event handler.
+The following example will highlight the background of text input in yellow color when it receives the focus.

+code snippet